otterera/utl-secam/README.md

 - Simple Flask dashboard with a warning banner, live frame, and recent gallery
 - Lightweight and configurable for Raspberry Pi 3B
 - Optional daily arming schedule (e.g., 22:00-06:00)
+ - Adaptive sensitivity: detects over/under exposure and auto-tunes detection thresholds to reduce false positives and CPU when scenes are too bright/dark.

 Requirements
 ------------